drew109/Ethan-Francolla/README.md

           src="https://github.com/Ethan-Francolla/Profile/blob/main/assets/pfp.jpg"
 />

-### 👋 Hey there, I'm a highschool student and aspiring developer
+### 👋 Hey there, I'm a highschool student and aspiring aerospace engineer
 <!--- Drawing the Spotify and Discord logos behind the page break, href is a link to the corresponding links. --->

 <a href="https://discordapp.com/users/492816296103378948">